VincenzoImp/cantinaroyale.tools/README.md

   rank, estimated value and progress.
 - Open detailed NFT pages with market data, ownership, gameplay stats, appearance traits and perk/stat bonuses.
+- Review curated game data views for character growth, weapon balance and upgrade economy.
-- Compare aggregate home insights for market overview, largest collections, character traits and weapon star ratings.
+- Compare aggregate home insights for market overview, character traits and weapon star ratings.
 - Use a polished light/dark theme with the theme switch in the footer.

 ## Supported Collections